 If that does not appeal to you, don't worry; there are other solutions.

-Filing down calluses is the best way to removing them.
-Doing so helps you avoid the painful cracks while maintaining a protective surface on your foot.
+Filing down calluses is the best way to remove them.
+Doing so helps you avoid painful cracks while maintaining a protective surface on your foot.

 To keep healthy feet and prevent pains and cracks, file them weekly.

 Callus Removal Tips

 Whether you are getting a pedicure or giving yourself a pedicure, do not allow your calluses to be cut off.
 While this may seem like a simple solution to quickly get rid of the dead skin, your skin treats the cut like an injury, causing the skin to grow back quicker and thicker.

 In addition, if the skin is filed down, calluses are safely diminished and only re-grow if left neglected.

 One way to file down your calluses is to use a rough, coarse foot file or a pumice stone.
 Both are effective in safely removing the skin without causing additional harm.

 But remember to be patient; your feet didn't build those calluses in a day, and you can't remove them in a day either; filing calluses down takes time and dedication.